 Want to get involved with raising awareness?
 Check out the ideas below.

-you can help people with motor neurone disease by getting your friends, family or work colleagues together for a Cuppa Tea for MND during Motor Neurone Disease Awareness Month – June.
+You can help people with motor neurone disease by getting your friends, family or work colleagues together for a Cuppa Tea for MND during MND Awareness Week (17-23 June).

 Want to host a Cuppa Tea for MND?

 Join us in Auckland for for "An update on MND Research - Homegrown and Abroad" with guest speakers Professor Chris Shaw, Dr Emma Scotter and MND Registry Curator Kerry Walker.
 Afternoon tea will also be provided.
 Bookings are essential.
 Click here for further details.

 This year we are asking volunteers to donate their time and energy to spread the word and raise funds.
 Could you organise a MND New Zealand collection at your local supermarket, garden centre or mall during MND Awareness Week?
 To show your interest and for advice and support in organising a collection, please contact Kate Dalders (E: email@example.com, T: 0272069606).